Lily-Rae Hewitt Jasilek

 Managing remote teams can sometimes be tough for virtual team leaders.
 Want to improve the way you run your remote team?

-Join our FREE live session for leaders tomorrow at 3 PM (BST).
+Watch on-demand our FREE live session.
 This 45 minute, high-impact session, delivered by a world-class expert in remote leadership, will outline some key approaches that will empower businesses of all sizes and sectors to manage their teams remotely.
 And don’t worry if you have missed it, you can still access it by signing up!